 A simple and nice option to have if you’re getting a bit hot inside and need to let your legs breathe that little bit more, or to keep your ankles dry, say if you need to walk through a shallow river.
 Note: there is a Saturday Trail Convertible Pants for women option available too.

 The waist of the pants have belt loops, and although no belt comes with the pants, they are large enough to accommodate most sizes of suitable belts.
 The pants are secured at the front using the snap closure buttons.

-The pants feature decent functional pocket options, with two slash hand pockets and two back, entailing a zippered closure security pocket, handy to have to put something away that you really need to keep safe e.g. your car key.
+The pants feature decent functional pocket options, with 2 slash hand pockets, including a zippered closure security pocket, and 2 back pockets.
+The security pocket is handy to have to put something away that you really need to keep safe e.g. your car or house key.

 The pants are lightweight and durable, and the built-in sun protection as well as the capability to adjust them into Capri style pants, make them an excellent choice for active days in warm weather.